waynodiablo/Oystercard/individual_challenges/README.md

 ### Tech test repo checklist

-Use this [tech test repo checklist](./tech_test_repo_checklist.md) while you're writing your code.
+Use this [tech test checklist](https://github.com/makersacademy/jobhunters/blob/master/tech_tests_how_to_succeed.md) while you're writing your code.
 And use it when doing pair reviews at the end of each day.

 ### Language